rob-brown/RBBugReporter/README.markdown

 ##Data Logging

 ###Logging errors
-Logging errors are made very easy.
+Logging errors is made very easy.
 Just pass the error to `RBReporter`.
 Exceptions can be handled similarly.

 ```objective-c
 NSError * error = nil;